Re-Registration of Common Land under Pt 1 of the Commons Act 2006

 as common that failed under the 1965 Commons Registration Act may in certain cases

-reconsidered.
-The cases that qualify are defined by Schedule 2(4) of the 2006 Act.
+be reconsidered.
+The cases that qualify are defined by Schedule 2(4) of the 2006

-Where an application under Schedule 2(4) is successful, the land in question will
+Act.
+Where an application under Schedule 2(4) is successful, the land in question

-The principal aim of these WebPages is to provide detailed information on the areas
+The principal aim of this Website is to provide detailed information on the areas

 of land that may be eligible for re-registration.
 The information is made available

-through (i) a series of Search Sheets; and (ii) a set of Case Assessment Sheets related
+through (i) a series of Search Sheets; and (ii) a set of Case Assessment Sheets covering

-to the Pilot Areas.
+the Pioneer Areas.
 The Search Sheets cover all of the English registers.
-The series
+The Case

-Sheets offer an initial assessment of eligibility for each of the CL units listed
+Assessment Sheets offer an initial assessment of eligibility for each of the CL units

-in the Pilot Area Search Sheets.
-For additional details on Northern England − which,
+listed in the Pioneer Area Search Sheets.
+For details of Northern England — which

-in terms of area, includes the greater part of England’s CL units − click HERE.
+in terms of land area includes the greater part of England’s eligible CL units —

 Practical advice for those pursuing applications is available through our Further

-Information and Guidance page.
-The page includes links to the legislation, the regulations
+Information page.
+This includes links to the legislation, the regulations and the

-and the official Guidance produced by DEFRA.
-For information on the implementation
+official Guidance produced by DEFRA.
+For details of the implementation timetable,

 The Search Sheets incorporate hyperlinks to the Commons Commissioners’ Decision Letters,